-• Biological, social and psychological factors influence each other and form the context of your pain.They have a powerful influence on the pain experience. • Social factors include things like other people, your work and things you see and hear. • Psychological factors are divided into cognitive and emotional aspects.
+Social factors include things like other people, your work and things you see and hear.
+While psychological ones are divided into cognitive and affective aspects.

 Cognitive aspects include your understanding and beliefs and how you think about things.
-For example, your ideas about the causes of your pain, whether you believe your diagnosis is correct, how much you trust your health care practitioner, and how you feel about your body’s physical state now and in the future.
+So these can include your ideas about the causes of your pain, whether you believe your diagnosis is correct, how much you trust your health care practitioner, and how you feel about your body’s physical state now and in the future.

-Emotional aspects are the feelings and emotions that accompany your injury or pain condition.
-For example, feeling upset, depression, stress, anxiety, anger or frustration.
+Affective aspects are the feelings and emotions that accompany your injury or pain condition.
+These might be feeling upset in general, depression, stress, anxiety, anger or frustration.

 - Understanding the impact of context on your pain can help you work towards lessening that impact – understanding is power